Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: Hardness of symmetric SCG s with many resources

 The proof of the above two lemmas are technical and deferred to Appendix \ref{appendix:2lemmas}.
 The proof of Lemma \ref{lemma.1} constructs a good public signaling scheme based on the coloring of a graph from {\bf Case 1}, essentially by revealing the color of the realized state (a node).
 We can show that any equilibrium under this public signaling scheme has expected social cost at most $N - (1-\epsilon) $.

 Much more involved is the proof of Lemma \ref{lemma.2}.
 We start by exhibiting multiple important properties about \emph{any} Nash equilibrium of the constructed game under \emph{any} posterior distribution $ p \in \Delta_{\Theta}$.
 Let $S$ denote the set of resources in $V$ with at least one agents at equilibrium.
 First, we show that $S$ must be an independent set.
 Second, we show that: (1) either no agents will go to the backup resource $0$; (2) or $p_{\theta}$ cannot be too large for any $\theta \in S$ in the sense that it will be properly upper bounded by its neighbors' total posterior probabilities $ \sum_{r \in adj(\theta)} p_r$.
 We then argue that in both cases, the social costs cannot be too small.
 Intuitively, the former case (1) will have high social cost because the set $S$ has a small size $ N \cdot \frac{1}{(1-\epsilon)q^k}$ in \textbf{Case 2} and all the $N$ agents competing among these few many resources in $S$ will lead to large congestion cost.
-The argument in this part crucially relies on our carefully chosen quadratic congestion function $1-\frac{1}{n^2}$ which quickly increases as $n$ becomes large.\footnote{Specifically, other congestion function formats like $a+bn$ or $a-b/n$ do not seem to work for our reduction.} The later case (2) will also have high social cost because the probability that resource $\theta$ is a good resource, i.e., $p_{\theta}$, is not large.
+The argument in this part crucially relies on our carefully chosen quadratic congestion function $1-\frac{1}{n^2}$ which quickly increases as $n$ becomes large.
+The later case (2) will also have high social cost because the probability that resource $\theta$ is a good resource, i.e., $p_{\theta}$, is not large.
 The technical arguments to concretize these intuition turns out to be involved and are deferred to the appendix.

 \end{proof}